Marketing strategy: Generic competitive strategy

-It is essential that the internal analysis provide a frank and open evaluation of the firm's superiority in terms of skills, resources or market position since this will provide the basis for competing over the forthcoming planning period.
-For this reason, some companies engage external consultants, often advertising or marketing agencies, to provide an independent assessment of the firm's capabilities and resources.
+It is essential that the internal analysis provide a frank and open evaluation of the firm's superiority in terms of skills, resources, or market position, as this forms the basis for competition during the forthcoming planning period.
+For this reason, some companies engage external consultants—often advertising or marketing agencies—to provide an independent assessment of the firm's capabilities and resources.

 Ethnic marketing strategy

 There is one strategy that is at times weaved into marketing strategies, however not explicitly stated.
 And it is unethical in that it specifically targets unsuspecting minority groups.
 First, consider the definition of ethics, which is the moral question of whether or not something is socially acceptable.
 Applying this definition to marketing strategy, companies must be wary that they do not purposefully seek to seclude groups of people based on their cultural background.
 A company that is seeking to expand internationally has a duty to establish their marketing agenda with multiple cultures in mind, so as to prevent bodies of people from getting left out.
 Marketing strategies have two goals: first of which, keeping with company's goals, is to benefit in some way consumers on a micro level from person to person and then second, keep all of society as a whole in contentment.